-PostgreSQL is the default database on Mac OS X Server as of version 10.7.
-The standard version of Mac OS X includes only the PostgreSQL commandline client utilities.
+PostgreSQL is the default database on macOS Server as of OS X Server version 10.7. macOS without the macOS Server add-on installed includes only the PostgreSQL libpq shared library.

-Mac OS X Server 10.7 ships with PostgreSQL 9.0.
+macOS Server 10.12 ships with PostgreSQL 9.4.
 Minor updates are provided by Apple, but not necessarily right after a new PostgreSQL minor release.

-Postgres.app is a simple, native Mac OS X app that runs in the menubar without the need of an installer.
+Postgres.app is a simple, native macOS app that runs in the menubar without the need of an installer.
 Open the app, and you have a PostgreSQL server ready and awaiting new connections.
 Close the app, and the server shuts down.

-PostgreSQL packages are available for Mac OS X from the Fink Project.
+PostgreSQL packages are available for macOS from the Fink Project.
 Please see the Fink documentation for information on how to install packages.

 A list of PostgreSQL packages can be found using the package search tool on the Fink website.

-PostgreSQL packages are also available for Mac OS X from the MacPorts Project.
+PostgreSQL packages are also available for macOS from the MacPorts Project.
 Please see the MacPorts documentation for information on how to install ports.

 A list of PostgreSQL packages can be found using the portfiles search tool on the MacPorts website.

-PostgreSQL can also be installed on Mac OS X using Homebrew.
+PostgreSQL can also be installed on macOS using Homebrew.
 Please see the Homewbrew documentation for information on how to install packages.

 A list of PostgreSQL packages can be found using the Braumeister search tool.